Completing a Dynamic Youth Award (DYA)

 The peer assessor must sign the challenge sheet and add the date

-The award need to be checked twice to see if they meet all the criteria.
-This can be done first by the person delivering the award, for example a teacher, youth worker or young leader, and then again by someone who has completed Internal Verifier training.
-The criteria of the DYA are:
+The award needs to be checked to see that it meets all the criteria.
+This can be done first by the person delivering the award, for example a teacher, youth worker or young leader.

 • the challenge is clearly described